 Table 14 provides some descriptive statistics on the estimation sample.
 The figures provide an indication that long-term debt is the dominating financing source for SMEs.
 On average, the amount of outstanding long-term is 50% higher than the amount of outstanding short-term borrowing.
-In the sample period, short-term borrowing experiences higher growth rates than long-term debt, indicating that short-term loans might have become more important for the SMEs included in the estimation sample.
+In the sample period, short-term borrowing experiences higher growth rates than long-term debt, indicating that short-term loans might have become more important for SMEs.